From our President and CEO

 2022, WaFd Bank devoted $203,425,455 toward community development lending.
 In addition, $102,100,000 in housing tax credits were provided along with $61,800,000 in investments made to other affordable housing projects, totaling $367,325,455.

 In 2021, over $289,000,000 was invested toward community development lending and affordable housing investments.
-This resulted in 47 loans totaling $165,000,000 to support affordable home ownership for low-income borrowers within our eight states.
+This resulted in 47 loans totaling $165,000,000 to support affordable home ownership for low-income borrowers within our nine states.

 In 2020 we created the Small Business Flex Fund that aided 365 small businesses with lifeline loans totaling $12,500,000 to ensure these business owners could bridge the gap between the beginning of the pandemic and when government assistance became available.